-ResDiary integrates with Square for Restaurants POS to let customers book online, as well as giving them the option to pre-order and pre-pay for their food.
+Using either the ResDiary or OpenTable integration with Square for Restaurants POS not only lets your customers book online, you can also set up an option that lets them pre-order and pre-pay for their food.
 This can greatly reduce the chance of no-shows and offers a helping hand to smaller restaurants in difficult times.

 Send digital reminders

 If you’re still unsure about no-show fees, or asking for deposits, it’s understandable – especially if you’re just starting out.

 If so, consider sending text reminders out to those who have booked.
 Both the ResDiary and OpenTable integration enables SMS messages to be delivered.
 Make these texts friendly and approachable.
 A gentle reminder won’t hurt and well crafted, positive messaging could even help build loyalty to your business.

 Make cancellation simple

 Sometimes, customers fail to cancel reservations because they think it might be complicated and they don’t have time.
 If you make the process as simple as possible, they’ll be more likely to do so and save you potential no-show headaches.